pglevy/uswds-clean-install/README.md

 # USWDS Clean Install
-Working installation of USWDS you can view on GitHub Pages or edit on Gitpod
+Working installation of USWDS you can view on GitHub Pages or edit on Gitpod.
+Use for troubleshooting installation issues or trying something out in a sandbox environment.

 ## Check it out